 2. If the cast-iron skillet has a lid, then you will need to store them apart.
 Again, this ensures that they stay free of moisture.

-I hope that this helps you to know how to properly season and care for cast iron skillets.
-They really are my favorite skillet of choice to cook in.
+Thanks so much for stopping.
+I hope that these tips will help you to know how to properly season and care for your cast iron skillets.